LCalso/HW_15_Tableau/README.md

 * How has the proportion of short-term customers and annual subscribers changed?
 The total amount of annual members have increased over time in 2017.

 * What are the peak hours in which bikes are used during summer months?
+Around 5pm-6pm

 * What are the peak hours in which bikes are used during winter months?
+Around 6pm

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)